Vyral/doug-leugers-recruiting/_posts/2022-05-10-how-you-can-save-for-retirement.md

 {% include excerpt.html %}

 If you stopped selling homes today, how much money would you need to make to sustain your lifestyle?
 How much money will you need each month when you retire someday?
-Today we're talking about the freedom formula, which every agent needs to know, but few do.
+Today we're talking about the Freedom Formula, which every agent needs to know, but few do.
 Let’s not waste any time:

 $900,000 x 4% = $36,000